-Welsh castles are undisputed jewel of the country's tourism industry.
+Welsh castles are the undisputed jewel of the country's tourism industry.
 Indeed, with more than 400 castles in a recognisable state of repair, Wales can boast the greatest density of castles of any country in the world.

 Essentially, the strength and ferocity of the mighty fortresses of North Wales - which include Harlech, Beaumaris and Caernarfon - can be attributed to the vision and ruthlessness of one man: Edward I of England.

 In the late 1200s, in order to secure his control of Wales, he formed an 'iron ring' of castles encircling Gwynedd, North Wales.
 These formidable castles are internationally renowned, and are protected by UNESCO as World Heritage Sites.